gregorydlogan/oc-config-management/README.md

 	ansible-playbook -K -i $hosts_file.hosts $playbook.yml

-When the playbook run completes, you should be able to see Matterhorn on the port 8080, on the target machines.
+When the playbook run completes, you should be able to see Matterhorn on the port 80, on the target machines.

 This playbook is *not* meant to deploy production machines, although it could easily form the basis of a playbook which does.

+If you are using a private repository and it is available via SSH, you can use the group_vars/ssh directory to push an appropriate deployment key and known\_hosts file so that cloning on the target machines functions as expected.
+Just place the files in that directory and run the playbooks.

 ## Detailed Docs